yizhongzhang1989/camera_calibration_toolkit/README.md

 }
 ```

-Alternative format with position and rotation:
+Alternative format with position and rotation.
+Since the order of rotation is not well defined, this definition is less prefered.
+If both matrix and xyzrpy exist, matrix will be used.

 ```json
 {